Portugal in the Eurovision Song Contest 2019

 Portugal was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2019.
 Performing during the show in position 15, "Telemóveis" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Portugal placed fifteenth out of the 17 participating countries in the semi-final with 51 points.

 Background

-Prior to the 2019 contest, Portugal had participated in the Eurovision Song Contest fifty times since its first entry in 1964.
+Prior to the 2019 contest, Radiotelevisão Portuguesa (RTP) until 2003, and Rádio e Televisão de Portugal (RTP) since 2004, had participated in the Eurovision Song Contest representing Portugal fifty times since their first entry in 1964.
 Portugal had won the contest on one occasion: in 2017 with the song "Amar pelos dois" performed by Salvador Sobral.
 Following the introduction of semi-finals for the 2004, Portugal had featured in only five finals.
 Portugal's least successful result has been last place, which they have achieved on four occasions, most recently in 2018 with the song "O jardim" performed by Cláudia Pascoal.
 Portugal has also received nul points on two occasions; in 1964 and 1997.